Part 2 of the review of CoDex 1962, by Sjón

 Turning people into zebras

 Probably the incident which stays with me most, apart from the dead people appearing on stage, is that of the protagonist, “Jósef Loewe”.
-Loewe’s life story is being related to a researcher from the “DeCode” genetics company, and he recalls this incident from when he was in a concentration camp in Germany during the second World War.
+Loewe’s life story is being related to a researcher from the “DeCode” genetics company, and he recalls this incident from when his father was in a concentration camp in Germany during the second World War.

 If you’ll recall, in John Boyne’s 2006 book and the subsequent film, The Boy in the Striped Pajamas, WWII concentration camp prisoners in Germany wore black-striped clothing.
-Watching a prisoner being marched off to be killed, the thought suddenly occurs to the young Jósef that the stripes are in fact a sign that the real agenda of the Nazis running the camp is to turn the prisoners into zebras.
+Watching a prisoner being marched off to be killed, the thought suddenly occurs to the young Leo, Jósef’s father, that the stripes are in fact a sign that the real agenda of the Nazis running the camp is to turn the prisoners into zebras.
 Yes, zebras.
 Can’t you just see the correlation?
 It’s a powerful example of the dehumanization of the prisoners, and for me, one of the many stand-out moments in the book.

 “From the story of the zebra people